Badia Masabni

 Masabni also became known for opening a series of influential clubs in Cairo from the 1920s onward bringing Egyptian belly dance to the Western audience and popularizing it further through Egyptian cinema.
 As a result of her influential casinos she is credited with training and launching the careers of many Egyptian artists, especially the belly dance's stars Samia Gamal and Taheyya Kariokka.

 One of the most important bridges in Cairo, the Badia Bridge, is named after her and is located next to where she had her performance hall.

 Early life

-Badia was born in 1892 in Damascus, Ottoman Empire, one of seven siblings, to a Lebanese father and a Syrian mother.
+Badia was born in 1892 in Damascus, Ottoman Empire, one of seven siblings, to a Syrian father and a Lebanese mother.
 Her father owned a Soapmaking business.
 The family's financial condition abruptly worsened when Badia's father died leaving his sons to care for the family business.
 Soon afterwards, the soap factory was consumed by fire and one of Badia's brothers died with fever.